dirvine/data_chain/docs/0029-data-chains.md

   though.
 This is due to the chain growing over time and agreed by the current close_group.
 - Perhaps on inability to complete a link signature quorum the neighbor group can checkpoint the chain?
+- Solution to above is not accept any node not responding to Link changes, but accept a straight majority validation.

 Not initially required, but should be considered in near future.